 Since 2015 the Poultry Health Course has been transformed into a completely online interactive didactic experience.
 The range of topics and learning objectives covered by the course is identical to the residential course.
 Thus for those unable to attend the residential course, the information available from this world-class course is now available to a global audience.

 The course will be available from October each year.
-The next running will start October 2017.
+The next running will start October 2019.
 Topics will usually be released at a rate of one per week.
-The expectation is that the course will be completed by May 2018 with the opportunity for students to sit an exam in the summer following completion of the course (see examinations section for further details).
+The expectation is that the course will be completed by June 2020 .

 The residential Poultry Health Course will continue to be run jointly by the Pirbright Institute and the University of Nottingham as a two week course, usually in March/April each year.

-The next running of the residential course will be 9th – 20th April 2018.
+The next running of the residential course is yet to be confirmed.

-Week 1 (9th – 13th April 2018), based near the Pirbright Institute, contains lectures based around cutting edge scientific aspects of poultry health including anatomy, immunity, genetics and infectious disease, delivered by international experts from the UK, Europe and the US.
+Week 1 (Date TBC), based near the Pirbright Institute, contains lectures based around cutting edge scientific aspects of poultry health including anatomy, immunity, genetics and infectious disease, delivered by international experts from the UK, Europe and the US.

-Week 2 (16th – 20th April 2018) is based at the University of Nottingham’s School of Veterinary Medicine and Science (SVMS), Sutton Bonington Campus and comprises a series of lectures and practical activity on the more applied aspects of poultry health including the turkey, duck and game bird industries, vaccination and use of antibiotics, problems of the broiler and layer industries, lameness, problems in the field and the art of field investigation.
+Week 2 (Date TBC) is based at the University of Nottingham’s School of Veterinary Medicine and Science (SVMS), Sutton Bonington Campus and comprises a series of lectures and practical activity on the more applied aspects of poultry health including the turkey, duck and game bird industries, vaccination and use of antibiotics, problems of the broiler and layer industries, lameness, problems in the field and the art of field investigation.